Pathfinder - Practical Guide to Dungeoneering

 If you are doing anything relevant to the plot of the adventure, it should be done while the whole party is preasant.
 Any situation has the potential to turn violent, and without your whole party present things can go back quickly.

 Even if you are scouting ahead of the party, you should remain within line of sight as much as possible, and you should always have a means to alert your party when things get too dangerous.
+Magic items like Sending Stones, spells like Message and Telepathic Bond, or even simple hand signs can help keep you and your party safe.

 Keep a Map